How do I get a graduate job in television?

 Many other TV channels and independent production companies offer work experience, although you may have to approach them directly.
 The internet is an inexhaustible source of information with full details of production companies and channels.
 The BBC offers pretty good comprehensive advice regarding all aspects of working in the media, as well as some useful links.

 Broadcast is an invaluable guide to what's going on in the media.
 It gives details of programmes that have been commissioned, and also the producers and companies involved.
-It's worth writing to them and asking if there are any work experience opportunities available as an extra pair of hands is always useful in the early stages of production.
-The media section of the Monday Guardian is also useful to help you keep up to date with developments, as well as helping you to view current television output with a critical eye.
+It's worth writing to these and asking if there are any work experience opportunities available, as an extra pair of hands is always useful in the early stages of production.

 Don't be disheartened!